peterballard/prmake/README.md

   This means one user can use prmake without requiring all future users to use prmake.
 - prmake only overwrites a makefile which has been created by prmake, so this safeguards against it blowing away source code.
-- If no prfile is present, it prmake runs make instead.
+- If no prfile is present, prmake runs make instead.

 Usage
 -----
-In prmake, a prfile has two additional commands:
+In prmake, a prfile has three additional commands:

     #begincode <commands>